Useful Notes / Canadian History

 September 6, 1945:

-A file clerk from the Soviet embassy presents Justice Minister Louis St. Laurent with documents revealing Soviet espionage in the West.
+Igor Gouzenko, a file clerk from the Soviet embassy, presents Justice Minister Louis St. Laurent with documents revealing Soviet espionage in the West.
 Not only does this event lead to the arrest of thirty-nine suspected spies, the disruption of a spy ring led by an MP, and usher in the modern era of Canadian security intelligence, it is also considered the beginning of the Cold War

-Tommy Douglas introduces the universal health care system in Saskatchewan.
-By 1961 all provinces have adopted the health care plan.
+Tommy Douglas introduces the universal health care system in Saskatchewan, where he leads the first avowedly socialist government in North America.
+By 1961, all provinces will have adopted the health care plan.

 May 14, 1947: